dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### New behavior

-Entity types used as a return type of a TVF retains the default table mapping.
+An entity type used as a return type of a TVF retains the default table mapping.

 #### Why